 I have a love/hate relationship with farro.
-It takes forever and quinoa is quicker but the chewy, nutty grains bring a real heartiness to this not-wimpy fall salad.
+It takes forever to make, and quinoa is quicker, but the chewy, nutty grains bring a real heartiness to this not-wimpy fall salad.
 The catch is that you have to pre-plan for farro – it’s easiest to make a big batch and keep it around all week.
-I’m not usually that organized but I happened to have made farro the day before my Farmhouse vegetables arrived so here we are… a grain salad with more veggies than could fit onto the subject line of this post.
+I’m not usually that organized, but I happened to have made farro the day before my Farmhouse vegetables arrived, so here we are… a farro salad with more veggies than could fit onto the subject line of this post.

-The basic components are roasted sweet potatoes, peeled carrot ribbons and diced apples with a decent amount of greens worked in too.
-(I mixed kale and salad greens together because that’s what I had – feel free to use one or the other if you don’t have both).
+- Lots of greens, for vibrant color!
+I mixed kale and salad greens together because that’s what I had – feel free to use one or the other if you don’t have both.

 - 1 cup cooked farro (see notes)